openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 Channels Classes
 ================

-Channels are used to send data between coroutines.
-Channels classes are part of the corouitnes related package of the standard library (see :ref:`Standard Library`).
+*Channels* are used to send data between coroutines.

+*Channels classes* are a part of the corouitnes-related package of the standard library (see :ref:`Standard Library`).

 .. index::
    channel class